friday/lottie-node/README.md

 ## How it works

 Lottie wasn't written to support rendering in Node.js.
-Node-canvas and jsdom has [some](https://github.com/Automattic/node-canvas/issues/487) [quirks](https://github.com/jsdom/jsdom/issues/2067) when used together, and for some reason Lottie occasionally frame skips when running scripts in the [recommended jsdom way](https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global#running-code-inside-the-jsdom-context).
+Node-canvas and jsdom has [some](https://github.com/Automattic/node-canvas/issues/487) [quirks](https://github.com/jsdom/jsdom/issues/2067) when used together, and for some reason Lottie skipped frames for some animations when I tried running scripts the [recommended jsdom way](https://github.com/jsdom/jsdom/wiki/Don't-stuff-jsdom-globals-onto-the-Node-global#running-code-inside-the-jsdom-context).
 Because of these challenges, while writing lottie-node I had to resort to some hacky methods that are generally discouraged.
 Rather than importing lottie-web as a module, it's loaded as a string, patched to work server-side, and then run using [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

 This type of solution is risky and can break with the upgrade of any of the peer dependencies, but at least the module is isolated and doesn't add dom-shims to the global scope.

-If you are having trouble, try the [examples](#examples).
-They have their own package.json and yarn lockfile, so they won't use potentially incompatible peer-dependencies in the future.
+The [examples](#examples) have their own package.json and yarn lockfile, so in case the peer-dependencies updates and breaks lottie-node, they should still work.

 Lottie's HTML renderer cannot be supported using jsdom.
 The SVG renderer *may* be possible to support by converting SVG to canvas.
 See [issue 7](https://github.com/friday/lottie-node/issues/7) if you want to help out (I'm not going to add this).